SAP/terraform-provider-btp/docs/resources/globalaccount_security_settings.md

 description: |-
   Sets the security settings of a global account.
   Tip:
-  You must be administrator of the global account.
+  You must be assigned to the admin role of the global account.
   Further documentation:
   https://help.sap.com/docs/btp/sap-business-technology-platform/configure-trusted-domains-for-sap-authorization-and-trust-management-service
   https://help.sap.com/docs/btp/sap-business-technology-platform/configure-token-policy-for-sap-authorization-and-trust-management-service